 The Iowa DNR actively monitors diseases affecting deer in the state.
 The primary diseases that are monitored include Chronic Wasting Disease (CWD), Hemorrhagic Disease/Bluetongue (HD), and Bovine Tuberculosis (TB).
 The pathology and disease ecology of each have vastly different consequences for deer management.

-More information regarding the major differences between EHD and CWD can be found on the Quality Deer Management Association's website.
+More information regarding the major differences between EHD and CWD can be found on the National Deer Association's website.

 We cannot fight this battle alone, we need your help.

 Epizootic hemorrhagic disease and bluetongue (collectively, HD) are diseases spread by a biting midge that causes high fever in infected deer and also causes the cell walls in heart, lungs and diaphragm tissue to weaken and burst.
 HD cannot be transferred from deer to deer.
 In dry, drought years it can be worse as deer are more concentrated around water.
 The deer are attracted to water to combat the fever and dehydration due to the hemorrhaging.
 Most deer die one to four days after being infected with HD.
 However, the deer herd can build up an immunity to persistent strains of HD, as they have in many southern states.